GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 ## Filter by location

+After adding data to the map, if you don't see any data or the data doesn't cover a particular location, you can use the 'Filter by location' tool.
+This is especially useful for products that are provided as swaths (strips of data that the satellite captures as it travels), e.g. the Baseline satellite data products.

+Zoom out on the map and you will often see that swaths of data are visible, but they are not covering the location you are interested in.
+Or you may find that no data exists for this particular time.

-If you don't see any data after adding a data product to the map, it usually means that there is no data available for the particular time.
-You will need to select a different time for which data is available.
-You can use the Filter by location tool to automatically select the most recent time where data was available for a given location.
+'Filter by location' will automatically switch to the most recent time that data was available for a given location.

-This feature is useful for products that are based on satellite swathes of the landscape.

-1. For the product you have added to the map, in the left sidebar, click **Filter by location**.
+1. In the left sidebar, click **Filter by location** for the product you have added the map.
-1. Click a point on the map then wait for it to load.
+1. Click a location on the map then wait for it to load.
-1. Data will now be overlaid on the area where you clicked.
-Take note that the **Time** field in the left sidebar has changed.
+1. Data should now be overlaid on that location.
+Take note that the **Time** value in the left sidebar has changed.

     ![Adding data](/_files/dea-maps/dea_maps_6.jpg)

 ## Getting started with DEA Maps